Jorge-Ortiz-Mata/Help-Docker/Ruby on Rails/README.md

 You have to create the Dockerfile Getting Started first, and build a docker container.
 After that, generate your Rails App and create the second dockerfile in the root of your new rails app created.
+Don't forget to add the entrypoint.sh and its configuration.